WickM/kuzuR/memory-bank/progress.md

 -   **Broader Graph Support:** While the core framework is in place, we could add direct conversion wrappers for other popular graph libraries if requested.
 -   **Advanced Kuzu Features:** The core package could still be extended to support more advanced Kuzu features (e.g., transaction management).
 -   **ellmer Graph RAG Tool Implementation:** Implement the `ellmer` tool for Graph RAG (post-CRAN submission).
+-   **Fix GitHub Actions:** Address any issues with GitHub Actions workflows.
+-   **Configure Codecov and Lintr:** Set up and configure Codecov for code coverage and Lintr for code style checking.
+-   **Manually Inspect Code Examples:** Perform a final manual inspection of all code examples for validity and correctness.

 ## Known Issues